-On the other hand, keep reading if you would like to add it to any of your blog posts or pages.
+On the other hand, keep reading if you would like to add it to your blog posts or pages.

 Embed PDF in a Page or Post

-Now that we have the PDF on our website, we should move forward and embed it on a page or a post.
+Once the PDF file is hosted on our website, we can embed it on any page or post.

-The default pages or posts of WordPress are using the Gutenberg editor, while custom post types using the old editor.
+The default pages or posts of WordPress use the Gutenberg editor, while custom post types use the old editor.
 Let’s start with Gutenberg first.

 PDF in Gutenberg

-When editing a page or a post, you’ll have the option to upload and embed a PDF file into it using the right Gutenberg clock.
+When editing a page or a post, you’ll have the option to upload and embed a PDF file into it using the correct Gutenberg clock.